mfloto/dualis-notifier/README.md

 # dualis-notifier
 Sends a discord-notification when ever new grades are available on ```dualis.dhbw.de```.
-This script runs periodically via a cronjob (e.g. every 15 minutes), saving the current grades as a .csv everytime they change.
+This script runs periodically via a cronjob (e.g. every 5 minutes), saving current grades as a .csv everytime they change.
+It is designed to be as simple and easy to understand as possible.

+# future plans
+In the future this script will be migrated to GCP (or similar): It will run as a Cloud Function triggered periodically by the Cloud Scheduler and stores its state using FireStore.

 ## about the semester_id
 - ```-N000000015088000``` -> WiSe 21/22